akarez/macintosh/README.md

 ## Overview

 My Arch Linux dotfiles running on a MacBook Pro 2015.
 Most of the settings are optimized for a laptop form factor, including HiDPI and power management.
+If you'd like to replicate my system continue reading below.

+*Note: The installation steps assume you have [these](https://github.com/akarez/travel/blob/main/README.md#finishing-up) packages already installed*

 ![](https://github.com/akarez/macintosh/blob/main/screenshot.png)